grace-notes/website/contents/topics/life-of-christ.md

 (a) Various systems of good works.

-· Works of compassion, such as feeding the poor and helping the helpless.
+&bull; Works of compassion, such as feeding the poor and helping the helpless.

-· Works of religion, such as baptism, fervent prayer, feeling sorry for your sins, etc.
+&bull; Works of religion, such as baptism, fervent prayer, feeling sorry for your sins, etc.

 (b) Psychological growth and self-improvement.